Requiem for a Vampire

-Requiem pour un vampire (English: Requiem for a Vampire, also known as Caged Virgins) is a 1972 French erotic horror/fantasy film directed by Jean Rollin, about two young women who find themselves trapped in a haunted castle ruled by vampires.
+Requiem for a Vampire (French: Requiem pour un Vampire, also known as Caged Virgins) is a 1972 French erotic horror/fantasy film directed by Jean Rollin, about two young women who find themselves trapped in a haunted castle ruled by vampires.

 Plot

 Two women dressed as clowns and a male driver are being chased through the countryside, for unknown reasons.
 As the man drives, the women shoot at their pursuers.
 When the man is shot, the women are forced to burn the car with his body inside and once they remove their costumes, they run through a forest, and later a cemetery, in which one of the women, Michelle, is almost buried alive.

 Walking through a field, they come to the outside of a gothic castle.
-There they are bitten by vampire bats, which lead them to go into the castle, where they make love in a cozy bed.
+There they are bitten by vampire bats, which lead them to go into the castle, where they have sex in a cozy bed.
 They tour the castle and discover a few skeletons along with a woman playing an organ.
 She begins to follow them, so they shoot at her, but she doesn't die.
 They run away and are caught by some men who force themselves on them.
 A vampire woman stops the men, and the vampire woman who chased them almost bites them until they break away.
 They soon come across a male vampire, the last of his kind.
 He has plans for the women.
 They are bitten in order to continue his bloodline, but they must stay virgins.
-Michelle likes the idea of everlasting life but her girlfriend has serious doubts, and by sleeping with Frédéric, a random passerby, she not only jeopardizes the vampire's plans but also puts the mutual love and friendship between her and Michelle to the ultimate test.
+Michelle likes the idea of everlasting life but her girlfriend has serious doubts, and by having sex with Frédéric, a random passerby, she not only jeopardizes the vampire's plans but also puts the mutual love and friendship between her and Michelle to the ultimate test.
 The vampire realizes that he must not continue the bloodline, and lets Michelle and her girlfriend escape.